 Bulgarian Split Squat

-To do Bulgarian split squats, hold your weights in each hand either side of your body.
-Place one foot face down behind you on your platform and place your other foot out in front of your waist.
+To do Bulgarian split squats, hold your weights in each hand and place one foot behind you on the platform and place your other foot out in front of your waist.
 Whilst keeping balanced, lower yourself down until the top of your front thigh is parallel with the ground or lower, then drive yourself up with your front leg.
 Complete an adequate number of reps on one leg, then switch.

 What are the benefits of Bulgarian split squats?

-• Effectively target your quads (thighs), whilst also hitting your glutes and hamstrings.
+- Effectively targets your quads whilst also hitting your glutes and hamstrings.

 What are the limitations of Bulgarian split squats?

-• If you don’t have heavy dumbbells, you’ll have to complete a high amount of reps.
+- If you don’t have heavy dumbbells, you’ll have to complete a high number of reps to reach fatigue.

 Yes, you can, and as we’ve discovered you can often squat with even less.